MaoKo/FGFX/README.md

 Which create a file called token_c.h.lex ready for lexing.

 ### TODO ###
 	.
-More accurate handle of error in FGFX
+More accurate handle of error in FGFX (FGFP done)
 	.
 Optimizing FOLLOW set
 	.
 Handle if file already exist
 	.
 Allow forward reference in FGFL
 	.
 No output in FGFL when the file is empty
 	.
-Allow several alias for the same terminal
-	.
 Improve the algorithm for constructing the LALR parsing table .
-Change the name display to gen
+Add error recovery mechanism
 	.
-Add error recovery mechanism
+Add parser and lexer in the template dir
+	.
+Add in FGFP ( ... | ... )
+	.
+Add STATE in FGFL
 	.
 Learn MarkDown :)